SergioInToronto/Coding-Assignments/deep-linking-backend/solution.md

 A Deep Linking system is effectively a URL shortener that redirects based on configuration and requester attributes, such as operating system.
 An API+SDK is used to provide the same user experience even if the app/game wasn't installed yet.
 Fingerprinting, tracking, and analytics are used throughout the process.

+I've done by best given my limited knowledge.
+Deep Linking is a topic I'll continue to learn about in the coming days.

 # Solution